 Together, we continue to build an inclusive culture that encourages, supports, and celebrates the diverse voices of our employees.
 It fuels our innovation and connects us closer to our partners and the communities we serve.
-More importantly, creating an environment where everyone, from any background, can be their authentic selves and do their best work are the right thing to do.
+More importantly, creating an environment where everyone, from any background, can do their best work is the right thing to do.

-GUIDING PRINCIPLES FOR INVESTMENTS
+2.3 GUIDING PRINCIPLES FOR INVESTMENTS